Quick Links

 • rapidly acquire a secure knowledge of letters and sounds and make sustained progress in learning to read fluently;

-• read easily and fluently with good understanding across both fiction and non-fiction;
+• read easily and fluently with good understanding across all subjects;

 • acquire a wider vocabulary;